Inside: Are you looking for ways to be intentional in your everyday life? Here are 10 simple ways to bring an intentional focus to your daily life.

 Why?
 Because if you don’t take care of yourself, then nothing else matters.
 You might be able to get by for a while but eventually, if you neglect your physical and mental wellbeing, you’ll run out of steam.

-I know it can be hard to do when you’re busy but here are some practical self-care tips (find out how I learned to practice self-care without it feeling like something else on my to-do list!).
+I know it can be hard to do when you’re busy, but here are some practical self-care tips (find out how I learned to practice self-care without it feeling like something else on my to-do list!).
+Your future self will thank you for putting important activities like rest at the top of your to-do list

 There are so many things that can weigh us down—from the clutter in our closets to the thoughts in our minds.
-It can keep us clouded and confused; we can’t focus on what matters because we’re too distracted by everything that doesn’t.
+It keeps us clouded and confused; we can’t focus on what matters because we’re too distracted by everything that doesn’t.

-The solution is to let go.
+The solution is to accept we all have limited resources and to let go.
 Declutter your home, let go of the past and practice self-forgiveness.
 Learn how to let go of the little things that bother you and stop comparing yourself to everyone else.
 It’s not easy, but with practice, you can get better at releasing everything that holds you back.
-And this creates space for a more intentional life.
+It’s an essential part of living a more intentional life.

 An Intentional Living Journaling Exercise